sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 Before an Event can be fired, the following tasks must be completed:

-1. Create Data Extension for customer data
+1. Create a Data Extension for customer data and add records to it.
-2. Add records to the Data Extension
-3. Create an Attribute Group
+2. Create an Attribute Group.
-4. Create an Interaction
+3. Create and start an Interaction.
-5. Start the Interaction

 ### Creating a Data Extension<a id="Configuring-a-Data-Extension"></a>

 Data Extensions can either be managed from within the Email app in Marketing Cloud, or from within the Contact Builder app.
 Managing Data Extensions from Contact Builder provides convenience (if you are already in Contact Builder you don't need to open another application) and also provides additional functionality for adding and editing records in the Data Extension.

+The steps are as follows.

 1&#46; To create a new Data Extension, open Contact Builder from the Data & Analytics menu and select the **Data Extensions** tab.
 Click **Create** and enter a name for the Data Extension in the Name field.
 You can optionally complete the other fields in this dialog.